 If your employment relationship has terminated and you disagree with the employer concerning the termination or other related matters, you may dispute the termination of employment.
+Temporary layoffs can also be disputed.
 Such a dispute may be resolved by mutual agreement or in a court of law.
-If the termination is found to have been unlawful, the employer may be required to pay you damages, unpaid pay or other compensation.
+If the termination or temporary layoff is found to have been unlawful, the employer may be required to pay you damages, unpaid pay or other compensation.

-If your employment has been unlawfully terminated, you may seek help from your union in disputing the case.
+If you suspect that your employment has been unlawfully terminated or that there are no grounds for a temporary layoff, you may seek help from your union in disputing the case.

 The solution to such a dispute may be a conciliated agreement or a decision by a court.
 If it is concluded in a court decision or in an agreement between the parties that your employment was in fact unlawfully terminated, the employer can be required to pay you damages or other compensation.
-Such damages and compensation are not considered financial benefits and are not subject to periodisation as above.
+Damages or compensation of that nature do not affect the time of payment or amount of the earnings-related unemployment allowance paid by the unemployment fund.

 Sometimes disputes are settled without ruling on the legality of the termination but the employee is nevertheless paid a settlement.
 Such compensation is considered to be related to the termination of the employment relationship and will be periodised as of the end of the employment relationship.